 In the fourth year, undergraduate students are given their own studio space, where they meet with a team of faculty members for discussion, critique and weekly feedback.

 In addition to traditional media, we offer experimental practices in every art medium.
-Our Undergraduate, Continuing Education and Summer Residency programs add up to a total of more than 140 course offerings.
+Our Undergraduate, Continuing Education and Artist Residency Programs add up to a total of more than 140 course offerings.

 From Drawing and Painting classes to glass, bronze or neon workshops, Digital Sculpture, New Media, Bio Art, Printmaking or immersive Installation Art, our department lets you discover new directions in creativity.